relativitydev/relativity-trace-documentation/docs/user_guide/reporting/notifications.md

 3. Sample notification emailed with attachment ![](media/notifications/Non-Alerted Doc Sample Email Report - cleaned.png)
 4. Sample csv ![](media/notifications/Non-ALerted Doc Sample CSV - cleaned.png)

-**General Notes:** If there are no incidents, the email will be sent but not have content {: .info}
+**General Notes:** If there is nothing to report an email will not be sent, but an Automated Report object will still be created within the product
+{: .info}

 **General Notes:** Notifications only review previous day, not historical data